 \section{Discussion}

 \paragraph{Recomputation Efficiency under Irregular Attention Masks} Selective KV recomputation requires attending a dynamically selected subset of tokens to the full context under a causal constraint, resulting in an irregular attention mask that is neither fully dense nor strictly causal.
-Such patterns are not efficiently supported by existing optimized attention kernels (e.g., FlashAttention), leading to suboptimal hardware utilization.
+Such patterns are not directly supported by FlashAttention-style dense kernels, so our implementation uses FlashInfer-style kernels designed for sparse or irregular attention, while dense full-prefill and ring-attention baselines use their corresponding optimized kernels.
+Thus, the reported TTFT comparisons should be interpreted as comparisons between optimized implementations available for the respective attention patterns, not as idealized FLOP counts.
 In practice, we observe that recomputation can incur up to $2\times$ overhead relative to its ideal compute cost, even at small recomputation ratios.
 This limitation is shared by selective recomputation methods in general and is primarily a kernel-level issue.
 Designing customized kernels for sparse, index-based causal attention is a promising direction for future work.